 Septic arthritis is an infection in a joint that always needs to be identified and treated as soon as possible to avoid irreversible joint damage and further risk to your health from sepsis.

-There are many different infections that can cause septic arthritis but the most common is one called Staphylococcus aureus.
+Many different infections can cause septic arthritis, but the most common is Staphylococcus aureus.
 Although anyone can develop septic arthritis at any age, it is most common in very young children.

 Septic arthritis is not contagious to others – you cannot catch it from someone else -but it needs to be identified and treated as soon as possible to avoid irreversible joint damage and further risk to your health from sepsis.
 If you are concerned you have septic arthritis you should seek urgent medical attention.